-Create a CI/CD pipeline for PHP with the Azure DevOps Project
+Create a CI/CD pipeline for PHP with Azure DevOps Projects

-The Azure DevOps Project presents a simplified experience which creates Azure resources and sets up a continuous integration (CI) and continuous delivery (CD) pipeline for your PHP app in Visual Studio Team Services (VSTS), which is Microsoft's DevOps solution for Azure.
+Azure DevOps Projects presents a simplified experience that creates Azure resources and sets up a continuous integration (CI) and continuous delivery (CD) pipeline for your PHP app in Azure Pipelines.

 Sign in to the Azure portal

-The Azure DevOps Project creates a CI/CD pipeline in VSTS.
-You can create a free new VSTS account or use an existing account.
-The DevOps Project also creates Azure resources in the Azure subscription of your choice.
+DevOps Projects creates a CI/CD pipeline in Azure Pipelines.
+You can create a free new Azure DevOps organization or use an existing organization.
+DevOps Projects also creates Azure resources in the Azure subscription of your choice.

 Select a sample application and Azure service

-The Azure DevOps project automatically configures a CI build and release trigger.
+DevOps Projects automatically configured a CI build and release trigger.
 You're now ready to collaborate with a team on a PHP app with a CI/CD process that automatically deploys your latest work to your web site.

 Commit code changes and execute CI/CD